 By Spring 2018, the parklet team decided on Joe’s Tavern as the summer-long partner due to their sustained interested in the project and the enthusiasm the business revealed as one of the 2017 partners.
 As the primary business partner associated with what would now be known as the Broad St. parklet, Joe’s is responsible for the costs of renting the parking space for the season, legal fees, extending their insurance, and any costs related to liquor license adaptations.
 Joe’s is also responsible for maintaining plants to fill the exterior planters and encouraged to supply any additional furniture or decorations appropriate to the space (tables, lighting, umbrellas etc.).

-In an effort to systematize and expand the feedback collected last summer, the current team is conducting a summer-long study on how the Broad St. parklet impacts the surrounding neighborhood (see our methodology here).
-In short, our data collection process consists of survey research and naturalistic observation.
-The survey consists of 24 questions that ask participants to describe their perceptions of Broad Street and record what brought them to the area.
-We conduct our observations on-site and record how foot traffic passing through the ½ block surrounding the parklet engage with the street.
-Additionally, throughout the summer, the Lehigh Valley Parklets team will host several events in the parklet to draw in different populations to experience the space and participate in our survey.
-These events will include activities such as game nights, artist demonstrations, and live music.
-At the end of the summer, we will compare parklet observations to the baseline data collected throughout June.
+In an effort to systematize and expand the feedback collected last summer, the Summer 2018 team conducted a summer-long study on how the Broad St. parklet impacts the surrounding neighborhood (see our methodology here).
+In short, our data collection process consists of surveys and on-site observations.
+The survey consisted of 24 questions that ask participants to describe their perceptions of Broad Street and record what brought them to the area.
+Observations recorded pedestrian behavior within the ½ block observation zone surrounding the parklet.
+The team hosted a series of events (such as game nights and live music) in the parklet to generate hype and participate in our survey.

-Once we have collected and analyzed two months of Broad Street parklet data, we will publish our findings along with any recommendations for designing, constructing, and installing parklets in the Lehigh Valley.
-We imagine that the data we collect and the reports we produce will offer city planners and community members insight into how parklets impact local neighborhoods.
-With access to this information, city councils, planning committees, and local businesses can work together to increase foot traffic and improve pedestrian comfort while strengthening the economic activity in the area.
+After two months of collecting Broad Street parklet data, we published our findings in an annual report, available online.
+The data we collected offers city planners, business owners, and community members insight into how parklets impact local neighborhoods, allowing city councils, planning committees, and local businesses to work together to improve pedestrian comfort while strengthening the economic activity in the area.